-- 1.2m or 1.6m rotor
+- 1.2m/1.5m

 - T" flails or "Boot" flails

 - Rear flap

 - Front flap

 Roller Set-Up

 The roller should be raised so that it is clear of the top of the hedge.
 The adjustable front guard should be set as low as possible without restricting the ability of the hedge to enter the cutting head.